Understanding Humans: Why We Are Brilliant, Confusing, and Full of Contradictions.A Cross-Cultural & Neuroscientific Approach (2026 Update)

 In this article, we will Try to explore the nature of humans, their strengths, weaknesses, and the paradoxes that define them.

-As fantastically (and fanatically) self-aware organisms, we humans tend to ascribe great importance to our intellectual processes: We’re rational and reasoning creatures, we assert, capable of stepping back and assessing our own behavior through an analytical lens.
+As fantastically (and fanatically) self-aware organisms, we humans tend to ascribe great importance to our intellectual processes: We’re rational and reasoning creatures, we assert, capable of stepping back and assessing our own behaviour through an analytical lens.

 Like any other biological entity, however, we’re interacting with and responding to our environment in myriad ways well beyond the realm of our conscious perception.
 We usually take these nonconscious, autonomic aspects of our being for granted, but naturally, they’re fundamental to both our appreciation of the world around us and, critically, our day-to-day survival.